 Why should meat lovers get to have all the fun?!
 These healthy Italian Vegetarian Stuffed Peppers are packed with all of the flavors of this classic dish.
 And they're a breeze to make!

-- First step?
-The peppers, of course!
-The classic stuffed peppers, at least when I was a kid, were made with green bell peppers.
-However, many people (my family included), aren’t on board with green peppers.
+- The classic stuffed peppers, at least when I was a kid, were made with green bell peppers.
+However, many people (my family included), aren't on board with green peppers.
 Sweet bell peppers of any color work really well!

 - While some people swear by cooking the grain (rice, etc.) in the pepper, this has never worked for me.
-Instead, cook the grain separately and stir it into the skillet with the beans/meat, tomato sauce and vegetables.
+Instead, cook the grain separately and stir it into the filling.

 - Taste your filling!
 Before transferring the filling to the peppers, taste it and adjust the seasonings.
 The filling is where most of the flavor comes from in this dish, so you want it to be just right.